-Department of English

-The English Department offers an integrated four-year program of literature and language arts study.
+Prerequisite: Programming Honors or AP Computer Science Principles and department chair approval This course follows the curriculum defined by the College Board and is designed to give students extensive programming experiences.
+Using the Java programming language, topics covered will include programming methodology, object-oriented programming, coding efficiency, searching and sorting, inheritance, advanced data structures, language structure, and the ethical use of computers in society.
+Extra time after school or at home is required to complete programming assignments.
+Students are required to take the Advanced Placement Exam in May.
+Department of English The English Department offers an integrated four-year program of literature and language arts study.
 Students must take the appropriate English class each year.
 In addition, students may register for elective courses.
-Student placement will be determined by teacher recommendation, department application, and academic performance in English classes.
+Student placement will be determined by teacher recommendation, academic performance in English classes, and, in some cases, department application.
 Students will be informed in advance which course(s) is/are open to them.
 Department chair approval based upon course level criteria is required for admission to the Honors or Advanced Placement programs.
 All students will be required to read books from a designated summer reading list.
 Tests on these works are given in early September and constitute a major component of the first semester grade.
 Elective Courses are open to all students.
 Some require department chair approval.
 These courses do not meet the English requirement for graduation.
+Department of English Course Progression